chatapazar/ais-dev-day-2023/documents/preface.md

 # Welcome

-This workshop offers attendees an intro to mid-level, hands-on session with Red Hat OpenShift Container Platform - an **enterprise certified Kubernetes platform** for modern cloud-native application, from pushing containerized microservices, to deploying an entire infrastructure, to execute microservices and consuming them.
+This workshop offers attendees an intro to mid-level, hands-on session with **Red Hat OpenShift Container Platform** - an **enterprise certified Kubernetes platform** for modern cloud-native application, from pushing containerized microservices, to deploying an entire infrastructure, to execute microservices and consuming them.

-What are we going to deploy to Red Hat OpenShift Container Platform?
-Well, it’s going to be a set of microservices that:
+What are we going to deploy to Red Hat OpenShift Container Platform is going to be a set of microservices that:

-:white_check_mark: Developed with Quarkus (the microservices are already developed, and you don’t need to know Quarkus)
+:white_check_mark: Developed with Quarkus (the microservices are already developed, and you don’t need to know Quarkus :thumbsup:)

 :white_check_mark: Exposing HTTP APIs